 Covered police officers and fire employees are required to contribute 11.55% and 11.80%, respectively, of their covered salary, whereas general employees are required to contribute 7.0% of their covered salary.
 The Town is required to contribute at an actuarially determined rate.
-The Town's pension contribution rates for the covered payroll of police officers, fire employees, and general employees were 22.54%, 25.32%, and 10.86%, respectively through June 30, 2017 and 25.33%, 27.79%, and 11.08%, respectively thereafter.
+The Town's pension contribution rates for the covered payroll of police officers, fire employees, and general employees were 25.33%, 27.79%, and 11.08%, respectively for the year ended December 31, 2018.
 The Town contributes 100% of the employer cost for police officers, fire employees, and general employees of the Town.

 Per RSA-100:16, plan member contribution rates are established and may be amended by the New Hampshire State legislature and employer contribution rates are determined by the NHRS Board of Trustees based on an actuarial valuation.
-The Town's pension contributions to the NHRS for the year ending December 31, 2017 was \$79,922.
+The Town's pension contributions to the NHRS for the year ending December 31, 2018 was \$109,603.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At December 31, 2017, the Town reported a liability of \$1,002,504 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by a roll forward of the actuarial valuation from June 30, 2016.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions liability used to calculate the net pension liability was determined by a roll forward of the actuarial valuation from June 30, 2017.
 The Town's proportion of the net pension liability was based on actual contributions by the Town during the relevant fiscal year relative to the actual contributions of all participating plan members, excluding contributions to separately finance specific liabilities of individual employers or NHRS.
-At June 30, 2017, the Town's proportion was approximately 0.0204 percent, which was a decrease of 0.0035 percentage points from its proportion measured as of June 30, 2016.
+At June 30, 2018, the Town's proportion was approximately 0.0217 percent, which was an increase of 0.0013 percentage points from its proportion measured as of June 30, 2017.